 The Flying Chipmunk.
 This is a children's story which I wrote in the Fall of 1971.
 It is ideal for children whose fathers or grandfathers are home shop machinists!
 'Munk's greatest wish is to be able to fly, and his dream comes true when his curiosity nudges him to hop into a model airplane belonging to a couple of boys.
 His first flight is a blast, and he proves to be a very fast learner.
 He goes to live with the boys, and they build him bigger and better aircraft to fly... well, as I said, it's a kid's story.

 A Brief Treatise on Oiling Machine Tools - This 24 page booklet provides a lot of good info on this vital topic.
 The first section shows how to make a really effective oil gun.
 It takes about an hour, if you don't hurry.
 This is EXACTLY what you want if you happen to own a Myford lathe!
 There are also nice working drwgs for drip feed oilers, and detailed info on how to add a centralized oiling system to a machine tool that was not so equipped originally, what types of oil to use on different parts of a machine, a recipe for a good leadscrew lube, etc. Tells you the where and why of oiling your machine tools.
 This is obviously vital info!
 (And for more info on oiling, see also our video on Examining a Used Lathe and Milling Machine)

 CUPOLA FURNACES For the Small Foundry,

-AND HERE ARE TWO OTHER EXCELLENT BOOKS YOU CAN ORDER THROUGH US:
+AND HERE IS ANOTHER EXCELLENT BOOK YOU CAN ORDER THROUGH US: